SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      'sinq.psi.ch'.
 This may be achieved by including a domain name, but it does not need to be a registered name, and other means of assuring a global unique name are also possible.

+``"implementation"``:
+     A string indicating information about the implementation of the module, like a python class.

+     example: ``"secop_psi.ppms.Field"``

 Accessible Description
 ----------------------